 Protecting Your Business during Unprecedented Circumstances: Pandemics Edition

 Unprecedented times call for unprecedented solutions.
 The outbreak of the novel corona virus (COVID-19) as a global pandemic is leaving the world in an unpredictable situation, calling for all measures of precaution and protection.
-For businesses in Middle East and North Africa (MENA) it is more critical than ever before to have the right response plans in place to be able to effectively recover from the impact of this ever-evolving risk landscape.
+It is more critical than ever before for businesses in Africa to have the right response plans in place to be able to effectively recover from the impact of this ever-evolving risk landscape.

-With COVID-19 declared as a pandemic and with not one predictable scenario of how far the impact of the outbreak will go, organizations should be preparing to mitigate against for all possible outcomes to their operations.
+Over the past few weeks, the global impact of COVID-19 has been unparalleled and there is not one predictable scenario of how far the economic, health, and social impact of the outbreak will go.
+Organisations should be preparing to mitigate against all possible outcomes to their operations.
 This includes the potential for business interruption, due to the presence of the virus on their premises, employee absenteeism, or supply chain disruptions among others, leading to financial vulnerability.

 To effectively prepare and respond to these threats, businesses should take a three-pronged approach:

-- Prioritize your people.
-It is important that businesses take steps to plan for and protect against the possibility that the outbreak worsens and the potential implications, especially for employees.
+- Prioritise your people.
+It is important that businesses take steps to plan for and protect against the possibility that the outbreak worsens by working with their risk advisers to understand the potential implications on their business and their industry overall in the short- to medium-term, especially when it comes to their workforce.
 Employers should make their people a top priority and work to both protect their health and safety and keep them well informed.

-- Establish strategies that cover emergency response, business continuity, crisis management, and crisis communications and not only to be ready to monitor the progress of an emerging outbreak and understand its potential effects, but to protect employees and continue operations in light of border restrictions, supply chain issues, and more localized direct impacts.
+- Establish business continuity strategies that cover emergency response, crisis management and crisis communications, and not only to be ready to monitor the progress of an emerging outbreak and understand its potential effects, but to protect employees while continuing operations in light of border restrictions, supply chain issues, and other local direct impacts such as regulations and restrictions.

 - Understand how existing insurance coverages may respond to the outbreak.